-Qualified Financial Hardship A Qualified Financial Hardship is defined in the American Rescue Plan, §3206 (ARP), as a material reduction in income or material increase in living expenses associated with the Coronavirus pandemic that has created or increased the risk of mortgage delinquency, mortgage default, foreclosure, loss of utilities or home energy services, or displacement for a homeowner.
+Qualified Financial A Qualified Financial Hardship is defined in the American Rescue Plan, §3206 (ARP), Hardship as a material reduction in income or material increase in living expenses associated with the Coronavirus pandemic that has created or increased the risk of mortgage delinquency, mortgage default, foreclosure, loss of utilities or home energy services, or displacement for a homeowner.
 Reduction of Income is a temporary or permanent loss of income after January 1, 2020.
 Increase in living expenses is an increase in out-of-pocket household expenses, such as medical expenses, inadequate medical insurance, increase in household size, increase in childcare costs, or other costs associated with the Coronavirus pandemic after January 1, 2020.
-Homeowner Income Eligibility and Documentation Requirements Homeowner Income Eligibility Requirements are limited to households with incomes at or below the median income unless the household is Socially Disadvantaged, in which case the household income can be at or below one hundred and fifty percent (150%) of the AMI.
-Requirements With respect to each household applying for assistance, eligibility may be established between using the definition of "annual income" as provided by HUD in 24 CFR 5.609 and using adjusted gross income as defined for purposes of reporting under Internal Revenue Service (IRS) Form 1040 series for individual Federal annual income tax purposes.
+Homeowner Homeowner Income Eligibility Requirements are limited to households with incomes Income Eligibility at or below the median income. and With respect to each household applying for assistance, eligibility may be established Documentation between using the definition of "annual income" as provided by HUD in 24 CFR 5.609 Requirements and using adjusted gross income as defined for purposes of reporting under Internal Revenue Service (IRS) Form 1040 series for individual Federal annual income tax purposes.
 For determining annual income, applicants should provide at the time of application source documents evidencing annual income (e.g., wage statement, interest statement, unemployment compensation statement), or a copy of Form 1040 as filed with the IRS for the household.
 For determining monthly income, applicants should provide income source documentation, as listed above, for one month prior to the submission of the application for assistance.
 If an applicant qualifies based on monthly income, the grantee must recertify after three months and it must be documented in system notes, no additional application is required.
 Homeowner Prioritization Funding will be prioritized to the applicants whose taxing entity, lender, or Board of Directors, etc., agrees to waive penalties, fees or arrearages that exceed the WI HAF Maximum Per Household Assistance.
 Eligible Properties Eligible Properties are those that are: Single-family properties.
 Condominium units.
 2- to 4-unit properties where the homeowner is living in one of the units as their primary residence.
 Manufactured homes permanently affixed and taxed as real property.
 Manufactured homes on leased land in manufactured home communities.
 Ineligible properties are those that are: Vacant or abandoned Second homes Non-owner-occupied investment property